Publications

 Worker Runs

-(with Vladimir Vladimirov), revise & resubmit Journal of Finance
+(with Vladimir Vladimirov), forthcoming Journal of Finance

 Auctions vs. Negotiations: The Role of the Payment Structure

-(with Vladimir Vladimirov), revise & resubmit Journal of Finance
+(with Vladimir Vladimirov), forthcoming Journal of Finance

 Disliking to Disagree